kerentraht/moreAutomations/README.md

 # moreAutomations

-This repo contains an Ansible-based automation for CVO customers, that retreives all resources of a user per account.
+This repo contains an Ansible-based automation for CVO customers, that retreives all resources of a user per account, and checks if a given serial number is in use.

 ## Documentation
 ### Prerequesits: